Jewish Americans Say They Are Scapegoated For The Coronavirus Spread

 In early March, Yaacov Behrman, a community leader and Hasidic Jewish activist, rushed to get ahead of the virus by marrying his bride, Shevi Katzman, after an engagement of just a week-and-a-half.
 They had a socially distanced wedding across two Brooklyn backyards — with a few siblings, no cousins, two witnesses and a rabbi, and 2,500 people watching on Facebook Live.

-"I think that's what's so painful and upsetting about it, about the mayor's tweet because the vast majority of Orthodox Jews have given up — I gave up a wedding," Behrman said.
+"I think that's what's so painful and upsetting about it, about the mayor's tweet, [is] the vast majority of Orthodox Jews have given up [something] — I gave up a wedding," Behrman said.
 "What are you generalizing for, Mr. Mayor?
 It's like going to the park and saying, 'My message to the yuppies,' you know?"

 Behrman said he does not believe the mayor is anti-Semitic, but Jews should not have been singled out.